 Brake Train brake control.

-Brake Selector Selects which of the brake types the brake lever relates to (see below).
-For trains with multiple brake systems, several different brakes can be active at the same time.
+Brake Selector Selects which of the brake types the brake lever relates to (see using vacuum or air pipes or electrical systems.

 Depending on the locomotive, there can be three types of brakes selectable (top to bottom):